user200000/data_Li2FeSO_structure/README.md

 ## Fitting

-Fitting and all subsequent calculations are performed using the [icet library](https://icet.materialsmodeling.org).
+Fitting and all subsequent calculations are performed using the [icet](https://icet.materialsmodeling.org) linrary.
 Data from DFT calculations are input in json format and fit using the python scripts.
 The output from this step is a cluster expansion object for DFT energies.
 In parallel a cluster expansion is fit using Ewald energies in the coulomb tab.

 ## MC

 Monte Carlo simulations are performed for 8&times;8&times;8 supercells using the two fitted cluster expansions using the mchammer library installed as part of icet.
-The monte carlo simulation outputs mc data container objects which are then processed by polyhedral.py using the [polyhedral analysis library](https://polyhedral-analysis.readthedocs.io/en/latest/) to octahedral population figures.
+The Monte Carlo simulation outputs mc data container objects which are then processed by polyhedral.py using the [polyhedral analysis](https://polyhedral-analysis.readthedocs.io/en/latest/) library to generate the octahedral coordination population figures.

 ## Enumeration

 The final stage, enumeration, focusses on the direct calculation of the partition function.
 In enumeration.py the different supercells of a 2&times;2&times;2 expansion of the Li2FeSO primitive are obtained using [bsym](https://joss.theoj.org/papers/10.21105/joss.00370), the degeneracy of structures is obtained using this process.
 The energies of these structures are calculated along with key structural parameters used to obtain order parameters.
-In two subsequent scripts violins.py and paramaters_and_cdos.py we obtain Fig. 3 and Fig. 7 directly. paramaters_and_cdos.py handles the calculation of temperature dependent order parameters and the thermal population density of states at 1025 K for both cluster expansions.
+In two subsequent scripts violins.py and parameters_and_cdos.py we obtain Fig. 3 and Fig. 7 directly. paramaters_and_cdos.py handles the calculation of temperature dependent order parameters and the thermal population density of states at 1025 K for both cluster expansions.

 ## Workflow scheme